myrrlyn/apocrypha.es/priv/archive/sayyx.md

 The next question would then be

-**Why were the Draugr buried with their honored priests?**
+## Why Were the Draugr Buried with Their Honored Priests?

 To quote [Amongst the Draugr][5], the Draugr were needed to keep the Dragon Priests alive.

 > When the next group of draugr came to pay homage to the priest, I noted a sort
 > of transferral happening.
 A distinct flow of life force between the adherents